-We are looking for an enthusiastic individual to fill a position of Research Assistant/Technician.
-The successful candidate will perform experiments focused on basic mechanisms of signal transduction and help other team members with technical expertise and administrative support.
+We are looking for two enthusiastic individuals to fill positions of Research Assistant/Technician and PhD student.
+The successful candidates will work on basic mechanisms of signal transduction and develop their skills at the bench and beyond.
+Continue reading

 Great news for the lab. Łukasz Markiewicz, who applied for a FUGA postdoctoral fellowship to work on Gli proteins, got the award and will be joining us this fall.
 Congratulations and welcome! Łukasz is sure to become a very valuable addition to our growing team.

 For the last week we have hosted two extremely talented high school students in our lab as part of the “Fundacja na Rzecz Dzieci” summer program.
 Zuza has been showing them the ropes of western blotting, molecular cloning, and immunofluorescence microscopy.
 They tell me that they’ve had a lot of fun and I am not surprised – biology is facinating and Zuza is a wonderful mentor.
 Looking forward to my talk tomorrow – introduction to cell signaling for all our high school interns at CeNT.

 We went to see the talk by the celebrated Rudolf Jaenish (of transgenic mice fame) at the Jagiellonian University in Kraków.
 The talk was fascinating, and touched upon iPS cells in medicine, epigenetic reprogramming, and imprinting.
 We then took some time afterwards to visit some sights in Kraków.
 It was a fun trip and a nice way to get out of the daily grind.

 We have just had a new person join the lab.
 Mostafa has come to us from Cairo, Egypt, and will do an internship in the lab to develop his biomedical research skills.
 He has only been here a week and is already up and running with the experiments, getting nice results and contributing to our research program.
 Welcome, Mostafa!